 ✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a schedule of compliance to meet final effluent limits for ammonia and E. coli.
-The permit for this facility effective June 1, 2015 included new effluent limitations for Ammonia and E. coli, and a five (5) year schedule to attain compliance with those limits.
-The permit for this facility effective October 1, 2017 extended the existing schedule by eight (8) years from the effective date of that permit.
-The 2017 Cost Analysis for Compliance determined it would be most practicable if this facility and La Monte Southeast would be replaced with one central facility.
-This permit contains the remaining portion of the schedule.
-The remaining portion of the schedule of compliance allowed for this facility should provide adequate time to implement upgrades required to meet effluent limits.
-Please see the 2017 Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.
+With the permit issued June 1, 2015, the facility was given an eight (8) schedule of compliance to meet final effluent limits for Ammonia.
+This permit continues the existing schedule.
+The remaining portion of the schedule of compliance allowed for this facility should provide adequate time to complete upgrades required to meet effluent limits.
+Due to the high economic burden on this community of the cost of compliance and associated difficulty in raising the necessary funding, the schedule was established at 8 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".
+While the updated Cost Analysis for Compliance conducted with this permit renewal determined a longer schedule may be needed due to changes in the economic status of the community, this facility has no plans to pursue upgrades, therefore an extension is not necessary.
+Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.